Methodology

 Versioning

-DecayStats uses semantic versioning at two independent levels.
-The methodology version (currently v2.0.4) covers the complete specification: index formula, weighting scheme, basket structure, and computation rules.
-The basket version (currently v1.0.12) increments any time a single SKU is substituted, even within the same methodology version.
+The Fixed Basket uses semantic versioning at two independent levels.
+The methodology version (currently v2.2.0) covers the complete specification: index formula, weighting scheme, basket structure, and computation rules.
+The basket version (currently v1.0.14) increments any time a single SKU is substituted, even within the same methodology version.

 Every published series is tagged with the methodology and basket version that produced it.
 A series produced under methodology v1.0 / basket v1.0.0 remains available and reproducible after subsequent versions ship — older basket versions are not retroactively recomputed.